blockchainshifu/blockchainshifu/README.md

 ⚡ I have finished Frontend remaining UI piece of the Omens NFT Customization on May 28

+⚡ I am working on fixing issues in Raffle Project on May 29, 30

 <!--
 **blockchainshifu/blockchainshifu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.